Thirteen Villages of Syuejia: Industry

-Located by the east side of Taiwan Strait, the villages were deeply influenced by the sea.
+Located on the east side of the Taiwan Strait, the villages were deeply influenced by the sea.
 It formed a culture or lifestyle called the Salt Land Lifestyle (鹽分地帶).
 Under this lifestyle, each villages had their own unique industries.
-Most common type of them were Fishery and Agriculture.
+The most common type was Fishery and Agriculture.

-Fishery could be seen in villages such as Xidiliao, Duzitou etc..
-They breed oysters, milkfish, shrimps, and others.
+Fishing would be common in villages such as Xidiliao, Duzitou etc..
+They would breed oysters, milkfish, shrimps, and others.

-Agriculture were mostly be seen in areas such as Dawan, Sanliaowan, Erchonggang etc..
-The agricultural form there were dry farming because of the salt amount in the soil was too high for most of the plants.
+Agriculture would mostly be seen in areas such as Dawan, Sanliaowan, Erchonggang etc..
+In those places, they would dry farm due to the high salinity of the soil that was often too high for many plants.
 They grew garlic, scallion, shallot, corn and such.

 Apart from these, trading was once very prevalent here.